kevinthant/InputFilter/README.md

 ======================================

 To use your own customer filter, you will be using PHP filter constant called "FILTER_CALLBACK" and then you can supply a callback function array.
 Currently there is a customer filter called DateTimeFilterCallback which implements IFilterCallback interface.
+Please take a look at the class as an example on how to implement your own custom filter.

 Example code usage with custom filter: